psychemedia/sin-eater-resources/src/_through_1880s.md

 This stands in contrast to the New Year's Eve *Mari Lwyd* tradition, which is a far more light hearted and celebratory affair.

-In the third edition of 1888 - https://archive.org/details/christmasevansp00hooduoft/page/22/mode/2up?q=sin+eater -there is an additional footnote referring the sin-eater which directs to the reader to "See Note at end of Chapter, page 39.", which then proceeds as follows:
+In the [third edition](https://archive.org/details/christmasevansp00hooduoft/page/22/mode/2up?q=sin+eater), published in 1888, there is an additional footnote referring the sin-eater which directs to the reader to *"See Note at end of Chapter, page 39."*, which then proceeds as follows:

 > *Note to "Cwm-Aman" page 23.*
 >